Why preventr

 A huge thank you is also in order for the R Core Team and others who have contributed to maintaining R, as well as the CRAN Team.
 Your tireless work is, of course, foundational to all the above packages.

-Lastly, I also used DALL·E 3 to help generate the logo.
-Thank you to the authors and maintainers of DALL·E 3.
+Lastly, I also used DALL·E 3 within Microsoft Copilot to help generate the logo.
+Thank you to the authors and maintainers of DALL·E 3 and Microsoft Copilot.